goetas/twital/doc/en/source/api.rst

         }
     }

-As you can see, the `getNodes` method have to return a two-level hash.
+As you can see, the ``getAttributes`` method have to return a two-level hash.
 * The first level is the node namespace
 * The second level is the node name

 Crating a `preFilter`
 ~~~~~~~~~~~~~~~~~~~~

-Since Twital works internaly with DOMDocument, any template must be transformed into it.
+Since Twital works internally with `DOMDocument <http://php.net/domdocument>`_,
+any template must be transformed into it.

-Sometimes, the input tempalte is not completley XML (`DOMDocument` compatible), so you have do adapt it.
+Sometimes, the input template is not completely XML (`DOMDocument`) compatible, so you have do adapt it
+using a `preFilter`.

 .. code-block::

     class MyExtension extends AbstractExtension
     {
         public function getPreFilters()